evolvingweb/chef-deploy-drupal/README.md

   and `r-x rwx ---`, respectively.
 The only exception is the "files" directories (refer to the `site_files_path` attribute) and all its contents, which has its permissions set to `rwx rwx ---`.
-1. A bash utility `drupal-perm.sh` is installed at `/usr/local/bin` that when invoked from the project root directory, ensures that the ownership and permission settings described above are in place.
+1. A bash utility `drupal-perm.sh` is installed at `/usr/local/bin` with execute permission for members of the group `<dev_group_name>`.
+When invoked from the project root directory, the script ensures that the ownership and permission settings described above are in place.